antfu/antfu.me/pages/posts/ai-qrcode-101.md

 > <span i-ri-lightbulb-line text-yellow/> In the second layer of the example, I excluded the position markers as I was seeking for more blend-in image.
 You can also include them if you want to make the QR Code more scannable.

 After a few tweaks, the result are surprisingly good.
 It's able to retain the recognizability of the QR Code while being more artistic.
-Here are some of the results right from the generations:
+Here are some of the results:

 <div flex="~ col items-center gap-8" py6>
   <QRCodeCompare scale-85 md:scale-100 h-100